gregg971/artfully_app/README.md

 Also, before you begin you should set up your production MySQL database.

 ## Clone the app

+### For the most recent stable release

+    git clone 1.0.0 git@github.com:fracturedatlas/artfully_app.git
+    cd artfully_app

+### For the edge release

+Every effort is made to ensure that master is working correctly but at any time it may be broken.
+If you're interested in contributing, testing pre-releases, etc, pull down master and work from there.

     git clone git@github.com:fracturedatlas/artfully_app.git
     cd artfully_app